Conservation and restoration of books, manuscripts, documents and ephemera: History

 Peter Waters, considered the father of modern book conservation, was the conservation coordinator at the National Central Library after the 1966 flood of the Arno in Florence, Italy, and was accompanied by hundreds of conservators from around the world.
 Before the flood, library conservation was not yet an established field.
 The water affected one-third of the library collections including periodicals, newspapers, fine prints, maps, posters, and the Magliabechi and Palatine rare-book collections.
 The flood broke the tradition of maintaining proprietary trade secrets and conservation treatments as the disaster necessitated the collaboration of the world's most experienced book and paper conservators.
 One book and paper conservation technique that resulted from this collaboration was the development of the "heat-set tissue" paper mending.
 Another development from the Florence floods was the study of limp vellum binding and its usefulness in conservation due to its resistance to water damage.
 Experienced in large scale archival disasters, Waters defined seven essential requirements for successful recovery after the flood.
 The first publication of a standard of practice for conservators was published in August 1964 in Studies in Conservation by the International Institute for Conservation American Group, now the American Institute for Conservation (AIC).
 An updated version was released in 1994.

 Christopher Clarkson originally coined the term "book conservation" in Florence in 1967 in order to differentiate the early European conservation techniques which sought to preserve only the text of a book.
 Clarkson argued that "foreign marks" and "foreign matter" are important to understand the book's physical history and the social history in which the book resided and that this evidence of use should be preserved.
 In 1968, the International Centre for the Study of the Preservation and Restoration of Cultural Property organized an international seminar on the subject of conservation of library materials in Rome.
 In 1969, the first university-level conservation conference occurred at the University of Chicago where they published Deterioration and Preservation of Library Materials.

 In the United States, the branch bindery for the Library of Congress was created in 1900 for the Government Printing Office, under Chief Clerk Arthur Kimball.
-This allowed for the first preservation activities to be carried out at the LoC.
+This allowed for the first preservation activities to be carried out at the Library of Congress.

 The Book and Paper Group (BGP) is the largest specialty group within the AIC.
 Through meetings and publications, the BPG exchanges information about the conservation of books and paper.
 The BPG releases a journal The Book and Paper Group Annual, on the subject of book and paper conservation.

 Unique approaches have been made to drum up success in funding book conservation.
 For Duke University, members of the public can "adopt" a book in need of conservation repair through their Adopt-A-Book program, and helps current and future researchers have access to these materials.